0x43eba/horcrux/README.md

 When this file is passed to the CLI, the tool extracts the hashes from the Alpha Channel, and executes a pin operation against the node the tool is pointed at.
 This means you can ask a maintainer to pin your shards, simply by sending them a photograph.

+### Known Issues

+There's lots of redundant Base64 encoding/decoding steps left over from early testing that need to be cleared out.
+Ultimately we only need one on the pre-encryption step, and one when it is packaged for transmission.